 Like us, dogs limp for a variety of reasons.
-Unlike us, dogs can’t tell us what happened or where it hurts using words, leaving us struggling to figure it out for ourselves.
+Unlike us, dogs can’t tell us what happened or where it hurts using words, which leaves us struggling to figure out why a dog is limping.

-Your most valuable resource for determining the cause of your dog’s limp is your veterinarian.
-Before calling to make an appointment, however, most of us want to know a little bit about the common causes of limping in dogs, what to expect from a veterinary visit, and when limping is a veterinary emergency.
+Your most valuable resource for determining why your dog is limping is your veterinarian.
+Before calling to make an appointment, however, most of us want to know a little bit about the common causes of limping in dogs, what to expect from a veterinary visit, and when a dog limping is a veterinary emergency.

-There are two types of limps: gradual onset and sudden onset.
+There are two types of limps in dogs: gradual onset and sudden onset.
 Gradual onset limps happen slowly over time.
 Sudden limps happen quickly, like their name implies, usually after an injury or trauma.
-Knowing whether or not your dog’s limp is sudden or gradual can help your veterinarian narrow down the possible causes of your dog’s limp, and can help you determine if your dog’s limp is a veterinary emergency.
+Knowing whether or not your dog’s limping is sudden or gradual can help your veterinarian narrow down the possible causes of your dog’s limping, and can help you determine if your dog’s limping is a veterinary emergency.

-In general, gradual onset limps are caused by an underlying, chronic or degenerative condition, such as osteoarthritis or dysplasia.
+In general, gradual onset limps in dogs are caused by an underlying, chronic or degenerative condition, such as osteoarthritis or dysplasia.
 Sudden onset limps, on the other hand, are usually caused by an injury or trauma.

 Just because your dog has a gradual limp does not mean you should put off making an appointment.
 Some causes of gradual limping, such as bone cancer or hip dysplasia, can be treated more effectively if they are caught sooner rather than later.